Migrating data to Yandex StoreDoc

 tar -cvzf db_dump.tar.gz ~/db_dump

-Optionally, create a VM to download a dump
+Optionally, create a VM for dump upload

 - Your hardware or connection to the cluster in Yandex Cloud is not very reliable.